SquareSR/alternative-red-routes/Race-Route/README.md

 - Teach TM01 (MP) over Leer (slot 1)

 > If you encounter a Paras or a Geodude, KO it for EXP (PS for Paras, WG for Geodude).
-> This [Moon EXP](https://docs.google.com/document/d/1ZHm2fto6N0BR9_HupIvUaTnefH38pIztrLcEZwV_NYs/edit?usp=sharing) will improve some ranges and let you HA both Bridge Zubat + usually Thrash final Oddish.
+> This [Moon EXP](https://docs.google.com/document/d/1ZHm2fto6N0BR9_HupIvUaTnefH38pIztrLcEZwV_NYs/edit?usp=sharing) will improve Bridge Ranges, let you HA both Bridge Zubat, + usually Thrash final Oddish before Bill.

 - Talk to the Nerd